Obafemi Awolowo University massacre: Background

-In addition to the direct factors given in accounts by Makanjuola and others, it is also stated that factors relating to creating the necessary favourable environment for the massacre to having occurred also played a part.
+In addition to the direct factors given in accounts by Makanjuola and others, it is also stated that factors relating to creating the necessary favourable environment for the massacre to have occurred also played a part.
 Such factors include a general increase in campus violence due to university and government employment and sponsorship of campus cults.
-Peluola Adewale writes "campus cultism had not always been pronouncedly violent until 1980s, and this change coincided with a period when governments started unleashing serious attacks on university education.
+Peluola Adewale writes "campus cultism had not always been pronouncedly violent until the 1980s, and this change coincided with a period when governments started unleashing serious attacks on university education.

-This began with the introduction of some outrageous charges and later, in 1986, the Structural Adjustment Programme (SAP), which have now been transformed into a general neo-liberal economic programme.
-In order to repress the resistance of students against commercialisation of education and other anti-poor policies, the government and university authorities employed the service of campus cultists.
+This began with the introduction of some outrageous charges and later, in 1986, the Structural Adjustment Programme (SAP), which has now been transformed into a general neo-liberal economic programme.
+To repress the resistance of students against commercialisation of education and other anti-poor policies, the government and university authorities employed the service of campus cultists.
 The social background of elements who used to be members of cult groups prepared them for such dastardly activities.

-They were mostly from upper and middle-class families, and therefore did not really have problems with anti-poor policies of the government and university management, for instance how to pay the contentious charges being imposed on students.
+They were mostly from upper and middle-class families and therefore did not have problems with anti-poor policies of the government and university management, for instance how to pay the contentious charges being imposed on students.
 Today, there are students from poor background joining cults.
 They largely do so because campus cultism provides a veritable platform to raise money through extortion and other criminal activities."

 Another factor is said to be the university's administration at the time of the massacre.
 Vice Chancellor Wale Omole said to have taken no action, aside from perhaps protecting, known campus cultists.
 Peluola Adewale states "his (Vice Chancellor Wale Omole) administration created an enabling atmosphere for the attack.
 For the eight years he spent in office, Omole did not show any seriousness in fight against campus cultism, rather it was commonplace for cultists apprehended by students to get their way back to the university unscratched.
 While student activists were expelled for leading students in various demands, it was on record that no cultist was punished by the Omole-led management."